 If structures containing asbestos are disturbed, tiny fibers are released into the air, and these particles are dangerous to inhale.
 Despite this discovery, asbestos continues to be used in home construction and consumer products today.
 Rest assured, it is now heavily regulated.
-But if you have an older home, built before or around the 1970s or 1980s, and if you are considering remodeling your bathroom or other rooms in your home, it’s important to test for asbestos.
+But if you have an older home, built before or around the 1970s or 1980s, and if you are considering remodeling your bathroom or other rooms in your home, it’s important to test for asbestos linoleum.

 High Concentrations of Asbestos: Older Homes Are at Greater Risk